How Much Does A Small Business Website Cost – with examples

-Websites don’t just maintain themselves.
+Websites don’t maintain themselves.
 The best websites change all the time as their strategy is tweaked and updated.
-Maintenance is something that most businesses forget to budget, often because they think that they can do it themselves.
-But the first time you delete your entire home page by mistake and lose eight hours of sales while you’re trying to get it back up and running, you’ll wish you’d spent the extra money on a maintenance contract.
+Maintenance is something that most businesses forget to budget because they often believe they can do it themselves.
+The first time you delete your entire home page by mistake and lose eight hours of sales while you’re trying to get it back up and running, you’ll wish you’d spent the extra money on a maintenance contract.
 Make sure your web developer offers post-launch maintenance; many don’t because they can’t be bothered with clients calling with small requests.

 Maintenance contracts vary greatly depending upon what you expect from the firm.
 You should budget a minimum of $250 per month to have a designer/developer on call if you have a problem that you can’t fix.
-And if you expect them to do additional work such as creating new images, adding new content, maintaining social media or newsletters, etc., expect the price to go up.
+If you expect them to do additional work, such as creating new images and adding new content, maintaining social media or newsletters, etc., expect the price to go up.
 Executionists offers several customized, full-service maintenance plans.

 A Final Note

-If your website will be a significant part of your business DON’T SKIMP on design and development.
+If your website will be a significant part of your business, DON’T SKIMP on design and development.
 If you would expect to pay $100,000 for a brick and mortar retail shop (inventory, interior design, furniture, rent, utilities, staff, equipment, insurance, etc.), then don’t balk at paying reasonable rates for the creation of your online business.
-Also, hire a digital agency rather than a series of freelancers or an offshore team – here’s why.
+Your website is your online real estate!
+It’s best to hire a digital agency, over a series of freelancers or an offshore team – here’s why.

 So, how much does a website cost?

 If you’ve read this far, you must be serious about your web business.
 Take the next step by clicking the button below to fill out our short inquiry form.
-You can also call us at 310-754-3807 because we love to chat.
+You can also call us at 310-754-3807.